 Component: English Language Arts

-Grade Level: 2 nd -3 rd Grades
+Grade Level: 3 rd Grade

 Lesson Title: Murals and Other Choices

 Focus: Review

-Information about the Four Elements

-Fact Cards from other lessons

-Materials needed for various project options.
+Information about the Four Elements Fact Cards from other lessons Materials needed for various project options.

 For the past several days we have learned about the four elements of Earth, water, wind/air, and fire.
 We have discovered that these natural phenomena can be both friend and foe.
 We have learned about each of them and also how they work together.
 The next two days we will spend our time trying to capture our key learnings through several projects.